abmaelrodrigo/abmaelrodrigo/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/abmaelrodrigo](https://github.com/abmaelrodrigo)

-- 💬 Ask me about **Software Testing, Zemphyr, Postman, Node.js, JavaScript**
+- 💬 Ask me about **Quality Assurance, Software Testing, Zephyr, Postman, Node.js, JavaScript**

 - 📫 How to reach me **abmaelrodrigo@outlook.com**